Every season of fatherhood asks something different of us.

 In every season, what would it be worth, to us and to our kids, to actually show up the way we had intended to?

 Most of us are carrying full lives, a deep love for our kids, and hard-won wisdom.
-What we rarely have is the space to reflect and a brotherhood to talk with.
-Not really.
+What we rarely have is the time to reflect and a brotherhood to confide in.
 The real conversations fatherhood asks for don't happen at work or in the ten minutes between pickup and dinner.
 They happen slowly, honestly, with other dads who are paying attention and carrying wisdom of their own.

 "The value of a brotherhood for support and questions...
 I didn't know how much I needed that."Andy, Father Figured, 2025